Timothy A. Wise, Director, Research and Policy Program

 in Mexico, and The Promise and the Perils of Agricultural Trade Liberalization: Lessons from Latin America.
 [C.V.]

-Jeronim Capaldo, Senior Researcher
+Jeronim Capaldo, Research Fellow

-Jeronim Capaldo is a Senior Researcher with GDAE's Globalization and Sustainable Development Program.
+Jeronim Capaldo is a Research Fellow with GDAE's Globalization and Sustainable Development Program.
 He was a member of the modeling and forecasting team at UNDESA where he was responsible for Latin America and the Caribbean and for the analysis of global employment.
 Previously, at FAO he developed models to analyze the economic effects of climate change in Africa and Central America.
 Jeronim earned a Laurea cum laude in economics from the University of Rome “La Sapienza” and is currently a PhD candidate in economics at the New School for Social Research.
 His current research focuses on macroeconomic models of net borrowing flows, and the impact of fiscal austerity on employment.

 Jeffrey Ashe, Research Fellow